ministryofjustice/itpolicycontent/content/confluence/enterprise/system-backup-standard.md

 A  backup suitable for archive purposes has the following characteristics:

-- it is already stored on physical media, or is converted verifiably and without loss onto physical media
+- it is already stored on physical media, or is converted accurately and without loss onto physical media
 - the physical media will not degrade during the archive period
 - the media is stored in an offline environment that is either on-site or off-site
 - the backup contains all the data required to meet all the retention obligations